This Thing Has Been Around

 Mother’s Day is one of those days when it seems families should do some family things.
 To show our appreciation for mom, Damian and I took Hoang to the carousel.
 Mind you, this isn’t just any ol’ carousel – there are only three Stein and Goldstein carousels left operating in this country… and this is one of them.
 Not only that, but the tails are REAL horse tails!
 See:

 Fittingly, the Bushnell Park Carousel is situated in the handsome Bushnell Park in Hartford.
 Bushnell Park is not just a place for skeevy dudes to meet other skeevy dudes late at night for skeevy activities, it has quite a history of its own.
 It was the first municipal park in the nation to be conceived, built and paid for by citizens through a popular vote.
-The story behind this is interesting – interesting enough to warrant its own CTMQ report, found here.
-And since I’m linking things, it bears mentioning that the park was designed by Jacob Weidenmann, a close personal friend of Hartford native Central Park (home of a four row Stein and Goldstein carousel – the third is in Knoebel’s Groves Amusement Park in PA) designer Frederick Law Olmstead – whom we’ve discussed in various other places here on CTMQ.
+The story behind this is interesting – interesting enough to warrant its own CTMQ page.
+And since I’m linking things, it bears mentioning that the park was designed by Jacob Weidenmann, a close personal friend of Hartford native and Central Park designer Frederick Law Olmstead – whom we’ve discussed in various other places here on CTMQ.

-Weidenmann is important to us because, among (lots of) other things, he also designed Cedar Hill Cemetery (CTMQ Visit here) and the gardens at the Butler-McCook House (now museum).
-(CTMQ Visit here).
+Weidenmann is important to us because, among (lots of) other things, he also designed Cedar Hill Cemetery and the gardens at the Butler-McCook House Museum).
 In short, Bushnell Park is really pretty and nice to have in the center of downtown Hartford.
-(Of course, the State Capitol Building sits atop a hill here as well – CTMQ visit here).
+Of course, the State Capitol Building sits atop a hill here as well.

 So Damian, where is the carousel?

 Yes sir, it is.
-As I mentioned, it’s only a dollar to ride the historic ride – and Damian was totally jazzed up.
-This wasn’t his first carousel ride, as long time readers remember.
+As I mentioned, it was only a dollar to ride the historic ride – and Damian was totally jazzed up.
+This wasn’t his first carousel ride.
 One of Damian’s finest appearances occurred here, at America’s Oldest Amusement Park, Lake Compounce.

 Then Tracey Cameron, a Hartford resident, spent more than a year restoring the horses to reflect the same fury that Russian immigrants Solomon Stein and Harry Goldstein first carved into their faces in 1914.
 Mass production and changing tastes led to the demise of hand carving and now collectors, buying up single horses, have dismantled hundreds of carousels.
 As a result, this carousel is only one of three Stein and Goldstein carousels left in existence.